-This is the first in a series of articles and tutorials regarding the different types of darts and dart manipulation.
+This is the first in a series of articles and tutorials regarding the different types of darts and the process of dart manipulation.
 In this post you will learn what dart manipulation is, the two ways darts can be manipulated and the locations of those new darts.

 The female body is made up of nooks and crannies, and to create clothes that fit those nooks and crannies, we need to manipulate the fabric to be more form fitting.